It has been the season of ecommerce!

 - Usability First!
 Before you spend too much time (and money) on making sure your ecommerce website looks better than any other project you’ve worked on before, make sure you are prioritizing usability higher than design.
 Yes, your site needs to look great and represent your brand, but if a customer can’t easily find the information they need and make a purchase quickly, the likelihood of it happening is slim to none.

 - If you are launching a new site, before you hop on to Shopify, investigate a WordPress + woocommerce solution.
 I’ve found that if you have the ability to utilize a developer on an ongoing basis or someone who can build you a custom solution, projects have been more affordable when built on WP and Woocommerce.
 I am of course always advocating for WordPress, this doesn’t mean that Shopify doesn’t provide a great experience.
 They are in the business of ecommerce so they know the best way to get a customer into the cart and to check out.

 - Make sure you implement tracking pixels (for both social media and google) to ensure that any of your advertising dollars spent can be tracked properly and that you know exactly what paid channels are converting to sales.

 - Absolutely, without a doubt, make sure that you have a SSL certificate installed on your website.
 It needs to be running on HTTPS for potential customers to trust it.

 - Realize that you will need to review your analytics and conversion reporting on a monthly basis.
-With any ecommerce project it’s critical that you understand where and why people are visiting your site and what could possibly be detering them from purchasing from you.
+With any ecommerce project, it’s critical that you understand where and why people are visiting your site and what could possibly be deterring them from purchasing from you.